snowplow/documentation/docs/collecting-data/code-generation/using-the-cli/index.md

 ![iglu central tracking url](images/iglu-url.png)

-Then you should add this Schema tracking URL to your `snowtype.config.json`, `snowtype.config.js`, or `snowtype.config.ts` `igluCentralSchemas` array.
+Then you should add this Schema tracking URL to your configuration file `igluCentralSchemas` array.

 ## Generating event specification instructions